South Korea faces potential WCup qualifier in North Korea

 Wherever they take place, the matches between the Koreas are likely to be intense.

-The Korea Football Association, South Korean’s governing body, anticipated its two matches against North Korea and the road match against Lebanon to be critical in determining whether it makes it to Qatar.
+The Korea Football Association, South Korea’s governing body, anticipated its two matches against North Korea and the road match against Lebanon to be critical in determining whether it makes it to Qatar.

 While Korean athletes have jointly marched in ceremonies and competed as teammates in combined teams during the Olympics and other sporting events, World Cup qualifiers are all about national pride, with nearly every match considered a must-win.